GSA/digitalgov.gov/content/events/2018/12/2018-12-18-emerging-technology-leadership-series-laura-manley-harvard-technology-public-purpose-project.md

 ---

+This event will be held on YouTube Live.
+Information on how to join the event will be distributed on the day of.

 Emerging Technology Leadership Series: Laura Manley, Harvard Technology and Public Purpose Project According to the Harvard Kennedy School’s Belfer Center for Science and International Affairs’ newly launched Technology and Public Purpose Project (TAPP):